ChristoKolander/Shopping-Ecommerce/README.md

 If you want to download and test the code you will have to use Visual Studio 2022.

-Download Instructions: info.txt at Solution root level folder Solution Items.
+Download Instructions: Info.txt step 5 at Solution root level inside folder Solution Items.

 Note: Hard to find material on how to implement a disconnected shopping cart solution, which wasn't my original intention - I like back end a little bit more - but this is my initial approach.
 If you as an Employeer/Developer have some thoughts or alternative ways on how to keep a loosely front-end shoppingcart uptodate, userfriendly, feel free to contact me.